Operators

 Select the unit in either MWh or kWh

-The electricity emission factor is disabled because it will be automatically calculated if you connect any fuels used to produce your electricity.
+The electricity emission factor is disabled because it will be automatically calculated once you connect any fuels used to produce your electricity.

 If no fuels are connected, the emission factor (EF) will be 0 tCO2/MWh, indicating that you are using renewable energy.